jgraef/fdtd/README.md

 # TODO

+ - must render back side for some meshes (e.g. quad).
  - staging belt! we're writing many buffers to gpu every frame.
   - check if the wgpu `Queue::write` functions (which we e.g. don't use for `TypedArrayBuffer`s anymore) use a staging belt.
   - check if the `wgpu::util` staging belt is suitable (probably not).